Proof of funds for individuals

 - Crypto assets purchased on other brokers and/or exchanges;

-- Bank statements of initial investment and/or invoices that prove a purchase (e.g. OTC purchases).
+- Bank statements for the initial investment and/or invoices that prove a purchase (e.g. OTC purchases).

 - Trading profits that have been made on other brokers or exchanges;